-I, " (Stude nt Name)", her eby decla are tha t I have und ergone my Project at " (Institut e/Industry Name e)" from (sta rt date) to (end date) I have completed a resea rch project tilted " • (Pro ect Title)' under the guidance of Mr . /.Ms roject tilted " (Project Ti (Name of Supervisor).
-Further I hereby confirm published elsewhere. ı that the work prese ented herein is genuine a and or iginal and ha s not been (Student name and Signate ure) FA CULTY DECLA RATION (C On a Separ rate Pa ge) I hereby declare that the student Mr. / Ms. of MCA has undergone his/her Project under (Project Title)".
-Project Further I hereby declare the and the work done by students - • ch with m e durir ng his/her train ing period (Signature of Superviso or)
+I, " (Student Name)", hereby declare that I have undergone my Project at " (Institute/Industry Name)" from (start date) to (end date).
+I have completed a research project tilted " (Project Title)" under the guidance of Mr. /.Ms.
+(Name of Supervisor).

+Further I hereby confirm that the work presented herein is genuine and original and has not been published elsewhere.

+(Student name and Signature)

+FACULTY DECLARATION (On a Separate Page)

+I hereby declare that the student Mr. / Ms. of MCA has undergone his/her Project under my periodic guidance on the Project titled " (Project Title)".

+Further I hereby declare that the student was periodically in touch with me during his/her training period and the work done by student is genuine & original.

+(Signature of Supervisor)